giacomosalsano/nivo-app/README.md

 ## 💻 Project

-This project is a complete form that allows the registration of a product and, at the same time, allows us to connect the user to one or more categories that can be created while we are adding the product.
+This project is a complete form that allows the registration of a product and, at the same time, allows us to connect the frame to one or more categories that can be created while we are adding the product.